Dongeun Paeng

 3. 김대식, 인간 vs 기계

-Somehow, I'm managing to keep up with all of these.
-But without a bit of triage, I'll end up leaving a few sitting on the shelf for far too long.
+Although I'm managing to keep up with all of these, without a bit of triage, a few will sit on the shelf for far too long.

+Here's my triage.
 At home, I'm prioritising Jordan Ellenberg.
 I usually save Chip War for bedtime.
-After I turn off the lights, I'll read Dutch Light on my Kindle.
-If it starts to drag, I'll switch over to Against the gods for a change of pace.
+After I turn off the lights, I read Dutch Light on my Kindle.
+If it starts to drag, I switch over to Against the Gods.

-When I'm out walking, I listen to Charlie Munger.
-When I'm driving, I put on J.D.
+When I'm out walking, I listen to Charlie Munger or J.D.
 Rockefeller.
-And if they start feeling repetitive, I'll jump over to 김대식 instead.
+And if they start feeling repetitive, I jump over to 김대식 instead.